Ponniyin Selvan: II: Music

 The film score and soundtrack were composed by Mani Ratnam's regular collaborator A. R. Rahman.
 The audio rights of the film were purchased by Tips Industries.

 The soundtrack consists of seven original songs composed by A. R. Rahman.
 The first, "Aga Naga", was released as a single on 20 March 2023.
 The remaining tracks were revealed at a trailer and audio launch on 29 March 2023.
 Lyrics for the Tamil version of the soundtrack were written by Ilango Krishnan.
 It includes Sangam-literature poet Kudavayil Keerathanar's excerpts, whereas "Aazhi Mazhai Kanna" was inspired from Andal's Tiruppavai, and "Shivoham" from Adi Shankara's Atma Shatakam in the Tamil version.
 Gulzar, Anantha Sriram, Chandrabose, Ramajogayya Sastry, Rafeeq Ahamed and Jayanth Kaikini wrote the song lyrics in Hindi, Telugu, Malayalam, and Kannada respectively.

-In May 2023, Wasifuddin Dagar publicized that "Veera Raja Veera" had been adapted from a 1978 dhrupad composition by the Junior Dagar Brothers without attribution.
+In May 2023, Wasifuddin Dagar claimed that "Veera Raja Veera" had been adapted from a 1978 Dhrupad composition by the Junior Dagar Brothers without attribution.
+The case was closed by the Supreme Court in February 2026 with the direction to add the following line in the song credits: “Composition inspired from the Dagarwani tradition Dhrupad, first recorded as Shiv Stuti by late Ustad Nasir Faiyazuddin Dagar and Ustad Nasir Zahiruddin Dagar, popularly known as Junior Dagar brothers."